garvinhicking/typo3-documentation-browsersync/README.md

 See the file `alias.sh` in this repository, you could place these lines into an alias of your Shell, or place it in a `/usr/local/bin/render-wysiwyg.sh` file and call it.

+The reason why the environment variables are called twice is because the docker run command already needs to access them, and then they also need to be propagated into the docker container as well.

 ## Notes